-When Charles Raber joined Triad in 2015, the organization was mature with positive revenue flow.
+When Triad’s network administrator joined the successful business in 2015, the organization was mature with positive revenue flow.
 Despite continuous growth since its inception, the organization faced issues that are common to WISPs that rely on an outdated, manual billing process.

-“We were taking payments manually and tracking them with Excel spreadsheets,” Raber explained.
+“We were taking payments manually and tracking them with Excel spreadsheets,” he explained.
 “Everyone had to manually add payments to a spreadsheet, update expired credit card expiration dates and change speed packages.”